openjdk/panama-foreign/doc/panama_memaccess.md

 But, if the segment is associated with a shared scope, there is a new problem we are faced with: the segment might be closed (concurrently) in between the two accesses!
 This means that, the method ends up writing only one value instead of two; in other words, the behavior of the method is no longer atomic.
 Note that this cannot happen in the case where the scope is shared but associated with an *implicit scope* - as implicit scopes do not support explicit deallocation.

 To avoid this problem, clients can acquire a so called resource scope *handle*.
-A resource scope handle effectively prevents a scope to be closed, until said handle is released by the application.
+A resource scope handle effectively prevents a scope from being closed, until said handle is released by the application.
 Let's illustrate how that works in practice:

 ```java
 void writePointSafe(MemorySegment segment, int x, int y) {